pvangoor/eqvio/README.md

 `
 ./build/eqvio_opt  ./data/MH_03_medium/ configs/EQVIO_config_EuRoC_stationary.yaml --display --mode asl
 `

 **ROS bag**

 intrinsics.yaml is necessary, and it is extracted from the sensors' .yaml.
 For euroc dataset, the sensors are the same, so one intrinsics.yaml fits all.
+In our version, it can be found in ./data/intrinsics.yaml.

 ```
 ./build/eqvio_opt  ./data/euroc/MH_03_medium.bag configs/EQVIO_config_EuRoC_stationary.yaml --display --mode ros

 ./build/eqvio_opt  ./data/euroc/V1_02_medium.bag configs/EQVIO_config_EuRoC_stationary.yaml --display --mode ros
 ```

 ![run](docs/run.png)

 And result can be seen in the output folder.